sophiagavrila/front-controller-demo/README.md

 # front-controller-demo
-100% pure redemption.
 A demo on how to create a Front-Controller within a Java Web Application

 ## Front Controller Design Pattern